 Awards and Prestige

-The Feature Competition consisting of feature films competing for: The “Cheval Noir” Award for Best Feature Film, Best Director, Best Actress, Best Actor and Best Screenplay Awards, as well as a Special Jury Mention.
+The Grand Jury Competition consisting of feature films competing for: The “Cheval Noir” Award for Best Feature Film, Best Director, Best Actor, Best Actress and Best Screenplay.

-The First Feature Competition consisting of first feature films competing for The “New Flesh” Award for Best First Feature Film, as well as a Special Jury Mention.
+The First Feature Competition consisting of feature directorial debuts competing for: The “New Flesh” Award for Best First Feature.

-The Animation Competition, newly christened the Satoshi Kon Award, consisting of animated films competing for Best Animated Feature Film and Best Animated Short Awards, as well as a Special Jury Mention.
+The Satoshi Kon Award for Achievement in Animation consisting of animated works from the Axis section competing for Best Animated Feature and Best Animated Short Awards

-In addition to our juried competitions, Fantasia has been honored to present Lifetime Achievement Awards to guests as distinguished as Andrzej Zulawski, Ray Harryhausen, Jean Rollin, Jose Mojira Marins, Ken Russell, the animation duo of Don Bluth and Gary Goldman, John Landis and the producing team of John Dunning and Andre Link (founders of Cinepix).
+In addition, Fantasia has presented Lifetime Achievement Awards to such singular talents as Ray Harryhausen, Takashi Miike, Ken Russell, Guillermo Del Toro, Mamoru Oshii, Andrzej Zulawski, Jean Rollin, Tobe Hooper, Jose Mojica Marins, Larry Cohen, John Landis, the animation duo of Don Bluth and Gary Goldman and the trail-blazing producing team of John Dunning and Andre Link (founders of Cinepix).

 - More than 700 special guests, including 400 representatives of the international film industry (directors, producers, distributors, sales agents and buyers, etc.)